 - Testicular torsion.

 - Initial resuscitation with intravenous fluids and oxygen should be carried out.

 Even in the best hands, the outcome is poor.
 If the diagnosis is missed, the mortality rate is 90%.
-With treatment, the mortality rate is still 50-80%.
-Survivors of extensive bowel surgery face a lifetime of disability.
+With treatment, the mortality rate is still 50-90%.
+Survivors of extensive bowel surgery face considerable disability.

 This is a chronic atherosclerotic disease of the vessels supplying the intestine.
+It is also known as intestinal angina.
 Usually all three major mesenteric arteries are involved.